hedi0/Smart_DustBin/README.md

 | `avr/power.h` | Built into Arduino IDE |
 | `avr/wdt.h` | Built into Arduino IDE |

-No ext libraries to install — everything is included with the Arduino ID
+No ext libraries to install — everything is included with the Arduino IDE.

+---

+## 🔌 Wi